-When using a key over the SDK or REST API, you must refer to the key by its fully-qualified resource ID.
-See Cloud KMS resources for more information about the format of the resource ID.
-Once you have a key in the service, you can retrieve the key resource ID of the new key and begin using it to protect data.
+Refer to your key by its fully-qualified resource ID when using your key over the SDK or REST API.
+Once you have a Key you can retrieve the key resource ID of the new key and begin using it to protect data.
 The key resource id appears in the format:

 Rotating the Key

-You can rotate a CipherTrust Key Broker for Google Cloud EKM key in Google Cloud Platform.
+You can rotate a Key Broker for Google Cloud EKM key in Google Cloud Platform.
 Rotating a Cloud EKM key in Google automatically and transparently rotates the key in the service.
 The result of a key rotation is a new key version.

-After you rotate a Cloud EKM key, you can still decrypt data that was encrypted using a previous version of the external key, as long as the previous version of the external key is still available at the external key URI on the CipherTrust Key Broker for Google Cloud EKM service.
+After you rotate a Cloud EKM key, you can still decrypt data that was encrypted using a previous version of the external key, as long as the previous version of the external key is still available at the external key URI on the Key Broker for Google Cloud EKM service.

 For more information see about rotating keys in Google Cloud Platform see Rotate an external key.

 Updating the Key URI